davidtys/railstheman/README.md

 With my <a href='https://github.com/davidtysman/writetheman'>Writetheman</a> gem to manage and format the middleman files,

-In the editor two options I really like :
+In the editor there are two options I really like : Format/Inline/Code and Tools/Source
-Format/Inline/Code
-Tools/Source

 ## The Quote